Guest Artists, Competitions, Clinics.

 Lawlor Events Center

-The Festival Showcase will feature a performance by the winners of the RJF All-Star Performers competition, and encore performances from some of the highest-rated groups and soloists in the festival.
+The Festival Showcase will feature encore performances from some of the highest-rated groups and soloists in the festival.

 During the showcase performances, awards will be given in recognition of individuals and groups who place in the top five of each category (top eight for middle school bands).

 The Festival Showcase and Awards Ceremony concert is included in the Jazz Fan, Full Festival and Saturday Passes.
-Visit our Purchase page for more ticket information.
+Visit our Purchase page for options in buying individual concert tickets and for more information.